 We stayed in the National Park Village, a 25 minute drive from the skiing up Bruce Road.
 If it snows or the weather isn’t great the road up the Bruce might be closed or you might only be allowed to travel up if you have snow chains and/or a four wheel drive vehicle.

-If like us you don’t have chains or a 4×4, you can hitch or take the bus up the Bruce.
-The last bus back to Whakapapa village from Mt Ruapehu is 4:30pm and the first bus leaves for the snow at 8:30am, in August 2016 the bus cost is $20 NZD per person with Roam which operates from Whakapapa Holiday Park.
+If like us you don’t have chains or a 4×4, (you can hire them with your hire car) you can hitch or take the bus up the Bruce.
+The last bus back to Whakapapa village from Mt Ruapehu is 4:15pm and the first bus leaves for the snow at 8:15am, the bus cost is $20 NZD per person with MyKiwiAdventure which operates from Whakapapa Village Bus Stop.

 Luckily this year the weather when we went was outstanding, but last year it was pretty grim!
 It was raining, very windy and visibility was very low which meant last year we could not get up to New Zealand’s highest cafe, the Knoll Ridge Cafe (I heard they do the best hot chocolates).